dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 dfx deploy evm_rpc --network ic --argument '(record { nodesInSubnet = 13 })'
 ```

 Note that when deploying your own canister, you may encounter API rate limits.
-Refer to the "Replacing API keys" section to learn how to configure API credentials.
+Refer to the [Replacing API keys](#replacing-api-keys) section to learn how to configure API credentials.

-## Examples
+## Example usage

 ```bash
 # Configuration